kerkkoh/simple-clothing-store/frontend/README.md

 Howdy! o(*￣▽￣*)ブ

-I am the frontend that gets compiled to the production version with `npm run build` and then moved to the backend to be hosted on a single server.
+I am the frontend that gets compiled to the production version with `npm run build` and then moved to the root folder to be hosted on a single server.
 I'm mostly built with React, and my fancy looks come via Bootstrap and SASS.

 ## I'm using
   * [React (with hooks, no classes)](https://reactjs.org/docs/hooks-intro.html)